alexantSWE/tsukiyoPDF/README.md

 why, you may ask? . not that there is anything inherntly wrong with dependencies , it's just the "reliance" factor I don't want the project to be reliant on too many thing, also I want to challenge myself by creating a new piece of software
 # basics
-open and close PDF files,properly (duh)
+* open and close PDF files,properly (duh)
-Hardware acceleration(we like the word "smooth") no generic wayland logo, please
+* Hardware acceleration(we like the word "smooth")
+* no generic wayland logo, please

 # advanced
-annotation, highlighting and stuff tabbed interface
+* annotation, highlighting, editing and stuff
+* tabbed interface

 # want to contribute?
 you know the drill :)